replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 ![Your Existing Customers](../assets/customer-landing-page.png)

-We're going to assume you've just landed a new customer named "Nitflex" and create them.
+We're going to assume you're working with a new prospect named "Nitflex" and create them in the portal.
 The platform also includes an [API](https://replicated-vendor-api.readme.io/v3/reference/createapp) you can use to automate customer creation as part of your existing onboarding workflow.
 For the purpose of the lab, click the "+ Create Customer" button to create